 * Don’t resort to ad hominem attacks: Insulting feedback and overwhelming stress used to be hallmarks of basic training in the United States Army, but times are changing because military officials are angling for a more professional force.
 Personal attacks only serve to test the tolerance of individuals, and they may backfire with retaliation.

 * Don’t make assumptions: Before pointing out something that went wrong, evaluate the situation in order to determine how it went wrong.
 You may need to get feedback from other workers to find out if certain business processes have been formulated in a counter-intuitive manner.
+For example, if your issue with an employee is about his or her tardiness, then make sure you have the data to back it up; your company may make use of an employee time clock that keeps track of work hours and such, which can be used to evaluate this behavior over a period of time.
+But you must ensure that the measures of evaluation have been set fairly.
+The same goes for any other process or issues that are present.
 Jumping to conclusions in the workplace is an unfortunate management failure.

 * Don’t make threats: Being specific does not entail issuing threats about continued employment.
 Such warnings and acknowledgments should be done at the human resources level by means of internal documents that employees must read and sign.
 Feedback sessions should never be used to remind workers about their conditions of employment.